-4.1 The Annual Governance Statement has been drafted taking into account the findings of the annual governance review.
-The draft Annual Governance Statement is attached at Appendix 2.
+4.1 The Annual Governance Statement has been drafted taking into account the findings of the annual governance review and is attached at Appendix 2.

-5. Review of Progress in relation to the 2009/2010 Corporate Governance Improvement Plan
+5. Review of Progress in relation to the 2010/2011 Corporate Governance Improvement Plan

-5.1 The improvement plan agreed following the 2009/2010 Corporate Governance Review included 13 actions.
-The CRGG reviewed progress on these actions and found that all were either complete or well progressed.
+5.1 The improvement plan agreed following the 2010/2011 Corporate Governance Review included 13 actions.
+The CRAG reviewed progress on these actions and found that all were either complete or well progressed.